NASA Astronauts Replace Antenna System Ending Spacewalk

-Category: Space Hits: 0NASA spacewalker Thomas Marshburn (upper right) rides the Canadarm2 robotic arm to the worksite to replace a station antenna system.
+Category: Space Hits: 3NASA spacewalker Thomas Marshburn (upper right) rides the Canadarm2 robotic arm to the worksite to replace a station antenna system.

 NASA astronauts Thomas Marshburn and Kayla Barron concluded the first Expedition 66 spacewalk at 12:47 p.m.
 EST, after 6 hours and 32 minutes.